 Plainspoken Coffee.
 A Coffee Review for Ordinary People by Ordinary People, #12.
 A review in our conservation organization coffee series.

 The American Birding Association is a nearly 40-year-old group that caters specifically to recreational birders.
 In recent years, the ABA has focused more on bird conservation.
-One aspect of that initiative was the promotion of Songbird Coffee, roasted and sold by Thanksgiving Coffee Company.
-Fifteen cents of each package sold goes to ABA education and conservation projects, and another fifteen cents is returned to the growers.
+One aspect of that initiative was the promotion of Song Bird Coffee, roasted and sold by Thanksgiving Coffee Company.
+Fifteen cents of each package sold goes to ABA education and conservation projects, and another fifteen cents is returned to the growers [as of 2016, this has been changed to a percentage of each sale].

 Thanksgiving Coffee uses verified shade grown coffee.
 This means that its CEO, Paul Katzeff, or the importer has personally inspected the farm to insure that the plants are properly grown in the shade.

-Well, you all know what I think about that, since Katzeff is not a biologist.
-Songbird Coffees are only labeled to country of origin, but the web site provides further information.
-All the Songbird Coffees I investigated do appear to be sourced from areas that typically do grow under shade, and I suppose one could make the argument a roaster on the ground might be as equal to the task of evaluating biodiversity as a biologist in front of her computer.
-And Thanksgiving is a great company involved in a number of other sustainability and social justice projects.
-But it does bother me that people are led to believe these are certified shade coffees, especially since they are targeted at consumers who may just be entering the sustainable coffee market.
+Well, you all know what I think about that.
+Song Bird Coffees are only labeled to country of origin, but the web site provides further information.
+All the Song Bird Coffees I investigated do appear to be sourced from areas that typically do grow under shade.
+However, they are not labeled as Smithsonian Bird-Friendly, which is the only true shade certification.
+This is a little unsettling, especially since they are targeted at consumers who may just be entering the sustainable coffee market.

 We tried the Panama Blend, in large part because it was sourced from Finca Hartmann, a farm whose coffee we have already reviewed.
 This was billed as a medium roast, and the beans were on the dark side of medium brown, with a sheen of oil.
 Our impression from other Thanksgiving Coffee varieties is that they tend to roast a little on the dark side, which probably helps make these so acceptable to American consumers.